 A big part of being able to plan an event is being able to handle preparation alongside everything else that’s going on in your life: work, school, family, and more.
 Luckily, there are great ways to make this easier on yourself.
 Setapp offers a number of useful apps that can help make coordination seamless and quick.

-Unibox, an all-in-one email manager, organizes your emails by sender just like the texts on your phone.
-This can help sort through the confusion of dealing with caterers, florists, djs, and other service providers.
+IM+, an all-in-one communication tool, bringing together all your inboxes and messengers.
+This can help sort through the confusion of dealing with caterers, florists, djs, and other service providers who all contact you via different channels.
 The more you stay on top of communication with these third parties, the better your event will be.

 And if you need to share large files, like playlists, menus, or contracts, Dropshare provides a useful and secure way to avoid the size restrictions most email clients put on your attachments.